 - Information about your neighborhood, as it pertains to the Neighborhood Program, on the City's web site

 - Publicity for neighborhood events on Channel 21, the City's cable access station, as they pertain to the Neighborhood Program

 - A "Neighbor to Neighbor" electronic newsletter that provides information about key issues, events and programs, opportunities for citizen input, volunteer information, and updates about the Neighborhood Program

 If you are interested in starting your own neighborhood association, check out the How to Build a Neighborhood Association Guide.

 Once a neighborhood has been recognized, the City supports the neighborhood through two important programs:

 - The Neighborhood Picnic Program provides a City hosted BBQ to recognized neighborhoods for a once-a-year Neighborhood Picnic.
 This allows neighbors to gather to enjoy food, have fun and creates a forum to discuss neighborhood ideas, issues and concerns.
 The program requires matching contributions (monetary or in-kind) and a community service project from the neighborhood.

 - The Neighborhood Grant Program allows neighborhoods to apply for grants to implement projects that will improve the viability and livability of their neighborhoods.
 By bringing neighbors together and helping residents improve their neighborhoods, a greater sense of community is fostered and the overall image of the City is improved.
 This program also requires matching contributions from the community (monetary or in-kind).

-For more information about the Neighborhood Program please call or email Norma McQuiller, Neighborhood Program Coordinator, at 425-430-6595, or Wendy Kirchner, Neighborhood Program Assistant, at 425-430-6594.
+For more information about the Neighborhood Program please call or email Norma McQuiller, Neighborhood Program Supervisor, at 425-430-6595.